Discussions after discussions, and yet no decision has been made, no action taken. Does this scenario sound familiar?

 Provide timely and constructive feedback

-By failing to promote honest feedback, leaders “cheat” their people by depriving them of essential information they need to improve themselves.
+By failing to promote honest feedback, leaders “cheat” their people by depriving them of essential information they need to take action to improve themselves.
 Feedback should be direct, constructive, immediate, and focused on behavioural performance.
 One thing it should not be, is surprising.
 If, at the end of the year, someone comments, “I never knew that about that all along”, that may well be a failure of your leadership in providing feedback.

 So take action now, to shape a culture of action for tomorrow.